peasantsboot/MigrationExercise/README.md

 Migration Assessment is a new capability within SAP Integration Suite which helps you estimating the technical efforts involved in the migration process and evaluates how various integration scenarios might be migrated.

 After having finished the assessment of the current SAP Process Orchestration landscape and having estimated the effort needed to migrate with the Interface Migration Assessment capability, the next step is the actual migration.
 The goal of the Migration Tool is to provide a semi-automated migration where interfaces in the Cloud Integration capability of SAP Integration Suite will be automatically created based on SAP Process Orchestration information, so that ideally 60-70% of technical migration efforts are automated.
-The migration of scenarios is based on a template approach, which means that integration flow templates are used as skeleton to migrate the content and create the final integration flows.
-Additional templates are already on the roadmap.
+The migration of scenarios is based on a pattern approach, which means that integration flow templates following a specific pattern are used as skeleton to migrate the content and create the final integration flows.
 -->

 ## Overview